Home » Sea Turtle Volunteer Programme – Maldives

 We keep physical contact with our turtle patients at a minimum since it causes them stress; do not expect to be constantly interacting with patients.

-In your free time, there will be opportunities to go snorkelling and explore the magical underwater world surrounding Dhuni Kolhu island.
+In your free time, there will be opportunities to go snorkelling and explore the magical underwater world of the Maldives.
 You can also soak up some sun on the beach and marvel at the famously beautiful Maldivian sunsets.
 Watersports are available at an extra cost.
-Post dinner, you may attend some of the resort’s entertainment activities, including cultural nights, karaoke sessions, and dive and marine biology presentations.
+Post dinner, you may attend some of the entertainment activities for staff, use the staff sports facilities and gym, or just chill out with your fellow volunteers.
+Guest restaurants and watersports activities are available at extra cost, subject to availability.

 Our volunteer slots fill up quickly, so don’t delay – bookings are on a first-come, first-served basis.
-Available volunteer dates for 2025 are listed in the application form.
+Available volunteer dates for 2026 are listed in the application form according to which facility you prefer.